linuxplayground/6502-retro-jumpingjack/docs/DESIGN.md

 screen.
 When that happens, the hole begins to form on the right side of the screen.

-There are 7 floors.
-For 3 of the floors, the gaps move from left to right and down the screen.
+There are 8 floors.
+Four of the gaps move from left to right and down the screen.
+The other 4 gaps move from right to left and up the screen.
 When a gap reaches the end of a line, it simply shows up at the beginning of the next line.
 This happens because of the way video ram is arranged.

 For the gaps that move from right to left, when they reach the front of a line, they move up to the end of the line above.
 Again because of the way video ram is arranged.

-When a gap reaches the end of the screen, either the front of the top line or the end of the bottom line, a new gap is inserted of the same type at the starting position.
+At the beginning of the game, the four gaps moving in a particular direction are overalaid on top of each other.
+When Jack completes a successful jump one of the gaps is relocated which gives the appearance of a new gap being inserted into the game.

 Gaps can cross over each other.